SamMcClu93/event-registration/README.md

 package event.registration;

-//  Below is the tmeplate for the Event object
+//  Below is the template for the Event object

 public class Event {